 - Group weekends are hosted most Friday through Sunday evenings.
 Some weekends include nursing support, while others are staffed by trained caregivers.

 - Monthly sleepovers provide time to socialize with peers, play games, have birthday parties, or go to movies.

 - Kids Club and Super Saturdays offer weekend group daytime activities.

-- Teen Night provides opportunities for socialization and community involvement.
+- Teen Night and Teen Day Respite provide opportunities for socialization and community involvement.

 - Camp ChildServe offers summer programs for school-aged children or young adults.
 Some children attend our weeklong camps, while others attend for the entire summer.

-- Group Respite is also available for families with multiple children who have special healthcare needs.
+- Group care is also available in a family’s home for families with multiple children who have special healthcare needs.

 Camp ChildServe is American Camp Association accredited, assuring our compliance with up to 300 health, safety, and program quality standards.
 The American Camp Association is industry-established and backed by over 100 years of parent trust.

 How can I refer someone to the program?

 Parents/guardians, members of the child’s care team, or the child’s case manager may make referrals.
 To make a referral or request more information, call the following location-specific numbers: